Split Testing Vs A/B Testing: When to use what

 The study showed that the longer a test was run, the higher confidence levels in the results were.

-The longer a test runs, the higher your chances are that external factors like technical issues or changes to the campaign will impact it and lead to inaccurate results.
+The longer a test runs, the higher your chances of external factors'(technical issues) impact, and lead to inaccurate results.

-After you run a test, whether it’s a split test or an A/B test, you should always make changes based on your results.
+After you run a test, you should always make changes based on your results.

 Make changes based on your results